GASCompanion/GASCompanionDemo/readme.md

 # GAS Companion Example Project

-> Requires GAS Companion 5.1.0 or higher (installed in engine) - Note: 5.1.0 is not available yet on the marketplace and will be uploaded shortly.
+> Requires GAS Companion 5.1.0 or higher (installed in engine)

+This is a c++ project, you'll need [Visual Studio 2019 and compilation toolchain](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/) in order to compile the project.

 ## Installation